Mefiso/TIMEngine/README.md

 ## Description
 Custom video game engine that tries to mimic Unity and the likes features.
 It is developed mostly for educational purposes and it will be used for developing and delivering several assignments for the Master's Degree in [Advanced Programming for AAA Vide Games](https://www.talent.upc.edu/ing/estudis/formacio/curs/201200/master-degree-advanced-programming-aaa-videogames/) (UPC School).

 All the code and the releases can be found in the [github page](https://github.com/Mefiso/TIMEngine).
+As mentioned below, the code source code for the first assignment is in main and release/first-assignment branches.

 ## Name
 The name of this engine is **TIME** (_/taɪm/_) a.k.a **TIMEngine** (_/taɪm ˈɛnʤɪn/_).
 It is an acronym for The Incredible Mefiso's Engine.
 But more information may be revealed by the console inside the application.